News

 Grades are based on the results achieved in the challenges and on the clarity with which results are documented and communicated.
 Challenges are solved in teams, with reports reflecting the team's work, while presentations are completed individually.
 There are two main deliverables:

 - Technical reports.
 For each challenge, teams submit a short technical report (2 pages) written in the style of a mini research paper.
-The report briefly introduces the problem, describes the methodology, presents experimental results, and includes critical reflection.
+The report briefly introduces the problem, describes the methodology, presents experimental results, and critical reflection.
 A report template will be provided and must be used.
 Technical reports and challenge results together account for 80% of the final grade.

 - Presentations.
 Each student gives a 10-minute presentation on one selected challenge, based on the corresponding technical report.
 Presentations account for the remaining 20% of the final grade.